 The government aims to bring in the new rules by April 2017, subject to a panel approving that timeline, Spelman’s department said in the statement.

 Similar reforms to the industry in Scotland are already set to save public bodies 20 million pounds over the next three years, according to today’s statement.
 The economy may benefit by 2 billion pounds over 30 years should English reforms go ahead, it said.

 “Increased competition in the wholesale market will give water companies an incentive to come up with cheaper, more sustainable solutions to sourcing water,” Spelman’s department said.

 Under the new rules, Ofwat will devise standard terms and conditions for companies wishing to enter the market, replacing a system where new entrants at present have to negotiate with as many as 21 water companies to gain access.

-Today, the government said the draft legislation would outline measures to improve environmental permitting regulations, extending them from pollution prevention toward the ability of companies and individuals to draw water from lakes and rivers, which is known as “abstraction” rights.
+The government’s draft legislation outlined measures to expand environmental permitting regulations, extending them from pollution prevention toward flood defense and the ability of companies and individuals to draw water from lakes and rivers, known as “abstraction” rights.